Hrovatin/Hrovatin.github.io/_posts/2024-11-25-open_source_packages.md

 <div style="border:1px solid #535353;border-radius: 7px;padding: 10px;margin: 5px;">
 Imagine that our package all of a sudden fails to build because one of the dependencies changed its dependencies, making it incompatible with our dependency pins.
-If the dependency file lacks an explanation about the pin - which ideally it should not -  the only way to find out why it was introduced is by using the history.
-In case the pin was introduced in a bloated commit with the message “more changes” this does not bring us any further.
-We need to manually investigate what may break if we amend the pin.
+If our dependency file lacks an explanation about the pin - which ideally it should not -  the only way to find out why the pin was introduced is by using the history.
+In case the pin was introduced in a bloated commit with the message “more changes” this does not bring us any further. - We will need to manually investigate what may break if we amend the pin.
 </div>
 </details>
 <br>